-Before you start scripting you should create a resource container where you put in all your files you need for your instrument (e.g graphic files or impulse responses etc.)
+Before we start scripting we should create a resource container where we put in all the files we need for our instrument (e.g graphic files or impulse responses etc.)

 - start Kontakt and create a new instrument

-- click on the wrench button, click on “instrument options” and click “create” (left image)
+- click on the wrench button, click on “instrument options” and click “create” (see image)

 - chose the folder you have just stored your nki/instrument into and enter a name for the resource container.
 Click “save”

-- you have to store all graphics or images into Resources\pictures\
+- we have to store all graphics or images into Resources\pictures\

 - all impulse responses into Resources\ir_samples\